hadoan/Marketing-for-Founders/README.md

 Inspirational?
 Sure.
 Actionable?
 Not really.

-This is why you’ll find here a practical collection of guides, tips, and some tools to help you:
+This is why you’ll find here practical guides, tips, and some tools to help you:
-- 🎯 find the first few users for your startup
+- 🎯 find the first users for your startup
 - 📣 promote your project without a budget
-- 🚀 scale your marketing activities
+- 🚀 build your Go-To-Market strategy
 <br/><br/><br/>

 **Ready to get started?
 Just pick a topic:**